cmazey/cmazey-command-line/googleshelldoc.md

 ## Accessing Node

 When running a `.js` file, there are packages that you would need to install so that it will work out of the box without having any issues.
-This documentary will explain how you will download the package, and don't worry, it's going to be quick and easy.
+This documentary will explain how to download the necessary packages, and don't worry, it's going to be quick and easy.

 First, we will cd to `node`, and `rere`.
-> (assuming that you are in the `re` directory, if you aren't in there, then `cd` there first)
+> Assuming that you are in the `Cmd-REPL/re` directory, if you aren't in there, then `cd` there first.

 <img title="a title" alt="Alt text" src="/images/image9.png">